kyhau/aws-cf-templates/README.md

 ## Templates for S3 management

 1. `S3-WithVersioningAndLogging-ReadWriteDeletePolicy.template`
+    - Create an IAM Group to be given Read-Write-Delete access to the S3 bucket.
     - Create a S3 bucket with versioning and logging enabled.
     - Create a S3 bucket for logging.
     - Create a Managed Policy giving Read-Write-Delete access to the S3 bucket.
     - Attach the Managed Policy to the given Group of `ReadWriteDeleteGroupName`.

 1. `S3-WithVersioningAndLogging-ReadWriteDeletePolicy-ReadOnlyPolicy.template`
+    - Create an IAM Group to be given Read-Write-Delete access to the S3 bucket.
+    - Create an IAM Group to be given Read access to the S3 bucket.
     - Create a S3 bucket with versioning and logging enabled.
     - Create a S3 bucket for logging.
     - Create a Managed Policy giving Read-Write-Delete access to the S3 bucket.